-The Diamond is the reigning supreme gemstone, but if you want something different, there is a gemstone that looks remarkably similar to diamonds—the moissanite.
-Perhaps the biggest advantage of moissanites over diamonds is the price, for moissanites are considerably cheaper than a diamond.
-If you want a large carat, white gemstone, but don’t have the money for a large diamond, then the moissanite is the gemstone for you.
-Lower quality, smaller diamond tends to cost more than higher quality, larger moissanite stone.
+The Diamond is the reigning supreme gemstone; but if you want something different, there is a gemstone that looks remarkably similar it—the Moissanite.
+Perhaps the biggest advantage of the moissanite over the diamond is the price.
+Moissanite is considerably cheaper than a diamond.
+If you want a high carat white gemstone at a reasonable cost, then the moissanite is the gemstone for you.
+A low quality, smaller diamond tends to cost more than a high quality, larger moissanite stone.

 So what exactly is the moissanite?
 What are its properties and value?